It's assumed that you have already containerized your React app. If you haven't then read this first

-Amazon Elastic Container Service (Amazon ECS) is a service provided by AWS to orchestrate containers.
-In layman's terms, consider it as a service that is specifically tailored to move your containerized applications to production.
+Amazon Elastic Container Service (Amazon ECS) is a service provided by AWS to orchestrate containers and deploy your containerized applications.

 Amazon Elastic Container Registry (ECR) is a service where you store your container images (like DockerHub).
 Consider it as npmjs of containers instead of JS packages.